cultureandempire/cultureandempire.github.io/cande.md

 There are ways to communicate that are considered secure.
 People do still trust Tor, "Off-the-record" (OTR) chatting, and cryptographic layers like [GnuPG](http://www.gnupg.org/).
 However, as I've explained, these are still vulnerable in various ways.
 Even if you do wrap your messages in unbreakable end-to-end security, so no server in the middle can ever see the unencrypted data, you are still providing that metadata, which can be sufficient to build a case against you.
 Simply talking to a person of interest, no matter what you say, can make you a person of interest in turn.
 Moreover, it's likely that the very use of Tor or other detectable strong encryption from a given network address raises a red flag.

 Privacy, the reason for secure messaging, is not a whimsical notion.
 It is the basis for any relationship that does not explicitly belong in the public domain.
 It's true that we've gotten used to exposing our relations, like tattoos, on social networking sites.
 Look how many followers I have!
 However it strikes me as essentially trashy when two people can become "friends" with a click.
 Social networks have become a game to their users, and it's a game played with lives.

 I think our current "social networks" are little more than emotional candy bars.
 They look like food, yet are empty of real nourishment.
 They are addictive, providing an excess of a naturally rare thing, namely social company.
 And I think they make us unhealthy, vulnerable, unfulfilled and, ultimately, not very happy.

 A sustainable social network would be a collection of real relationships, not clicks.
 It would be based on private relationships, since to expose one's relationships makes it them public assets.
 That may work in some contexts, and certainly in open communities, yet open communities seem to be a different animal than social networks.
 Each person's social network, that map of our relationships and how important each one is to us, would be owned by each of us, and no one else.

 To build up a relationship with a given person, I'd want to call, chat, send photos, share web links, code, and so on, with that person.
 I'd do this over time, and keep doing it, or the relationship would become stale and uninteresting.
 This is how it works in real life, and this is how I'd expect my computerized life to work.

 I've implied two things here, which I'll say explicitly.
-One, we don't need a central web site to make these exchanges happen.
+One, we don't need a central website to make these exchanges happen.
 That would be like going to the reception to check if you got post.
 It is somewhat ridiculous.
 New messages should arrive seamlessly on our phones or laptops, as indeed they do for the systems that work well: emails, Twitter updates, text messages.

 The asynchronous "you got mail" world is much smoother than the synchronous "go to reception to check your inbox" world.
 In an asynchronous world we have different kinds of stuff going on.
 Urgent messages that we want to see soon.
 Normal stuff that can take a few minutes, even longer to arrive.
 Slow stuff that can take hours or even days to get to us.
 Again, this is how the real world works, and though I appreciate instant gratification as much as anyone, there is a certain art in building large systems that work just as we expect.